 Saint Avit loisirs is a 5* resort style campsite set in the beautiful rolling hills of the Dordogne.
 Situated between the towns of Bergerac, Sarlat and Perigueux the campsite is nestled, right, in the heart of Perigord.

-We’ve always wanted to visit the Dordogne and had heard so much about its natural beauty – so where better to stay, than a campsite right in the centre of it!
+We had always wanted to visit the Dordogne and had heard so much about its natural beauty – so where better to stay, than a campsite right in the centre of it!

 The department of the Dordogne also known as the Perigord is a natural area is filled with unspoilt scenery and wildlife in abundance, making it the perfect location for camping and outdoors adventures.